AVN-Innovations/Learn-with-AVN/README.md

 Share your progress — tag #LearnWithAVN if you’re on social media.
 Keep it light and fun — because learning should feel exciting, not exhausting.

+---

 ### 💬 Want to Contribute?

 You don’t need to be an expert to help!
 You can:

->Add your own beginner-friendly explanations
+> Add your own beginner-friendly explanations
->Suggest edits or corrections
+> Suggest edits or corrections
->Translate content
+> Translate content
->Share useful resources or project ideas
+> Share useful resources or project ideas

 This is our space to grow — together 💜

+---

 ### 🦊 About Me